September 1922

 Doyle (2008), pg 177

-Constitution Bill passes its second reading in the Dáil by 47 to 16.
+Irish Constitution Bill passes its second reading in the Dáil by 47 to 16.

 Curran J M (1980), pg 261

-Writing to Richard Mulcahy, Seamus Woods (O/C 3rd Northern Division IRA and now in Pro-Treaty army) says he has detected a marked change in the attitude of some GHQ staff since the death of Collins and that Dublin was revising its policy and deciding that it could no longer fight the British authorities in the Six Counties.
+Writing to Richard Mulcahy, Seamus Woods (O/C 3rd Northern Division IRA and now in pro-Treaty army) says he has detected a marked change in the attitude of some GHQ staff since the death of Collins and that Dublin was revising its policy and deciding that it could no longer fight the British authorities in the Six Counties.

 Gallagher (2003), pg 41; McDermott (2001), pg 274; Phoenix (1994), pgs 252-253

-An attack on a pro-Treaty army lorry on Eden Quay in Dublin results in the death of one soldier, James Kennedy, and the wounding of three other soldiers and three civilians.
-Roadblocks and checkpoints had become a normal feature of the city by this stage.
+An attack on a pro-Treaty army lorry on Eden Quay in Dublin results in the death of one pro-Treaty soldier, James Kennedy, and the wounding of three other soldiers and three civilians.

 Dorney (2017), pg 153